 It’s nice to have a program that can be altered and updated on an as-needed basis.
 Businesses often tweak their referral program a few times throughout their initial launch and will continue to edit and update it over time.
 Even if your IT department agrees to help you out, they’d probably rather you have the ability to continually change the design on your own.

 It’s ideal when the person managing the referral program is able to easily edit the program on their own.
 Without this option, their IT department would be coding the program by hand.
 Generally speaking, software allows the referral program manager to make changes without a fuss, therefore alleviating that added effort from IT.
-Since many referral software platforms have a user-friendly interface, the program manager can make updates quickly and seamlessly.
+Since many platforms have a user-friendly interface, the program manager can make updates quickly and seamlessly.

 5) It doesn’t make financial sense/cents to pay for incentives and for the referral system themselves